Equitas Health Icons

 Final Icons

-The icons use a 3pt line weight with 2pt for small details like the magnifying glass.
+The icons use a 3 pt line weight with 2 pt for small details like the magnifying glass.
 For the Prep Care and HIV Care symbols, I created my own font with similar widths.
-This project taught me how to visually simplify complex concepts .
+This project taught me how to visually simplify complex concepts and represent health issues more equitably.

 Equitas Health app

-I later revisited my design for the app having been given a course in Interaction design with better knowledge of icon hierarchy, how to form components and more engaging scrolling capabilities. a mockup of the app in Figma and scrolled through the button screen.
+I later revisited my icons having been given a course in Interaction design with better knowledge of icon hierarchy, how to form components and more engaging scrolling capabilities. a mockup of the app in Figma and scrolled through the button screen.
 Clicking on the button allows the user to either make an appointment or find a support group.